 - 2 tablespoons canola or vegetable oil

 - Pinch kosher salt

 - Freshly ground black pepper, to taste

 - Lemon wedges

-In a small saucepan, combine the stock, vinegar, soy sauce, honey, ginger and wasabi paste together; bring to a boil, reduce heat and simmer until reduced.
+In a small saucepan, combine the stock, vinegar, soy sauce, honey, ginger and hot sauce together; bring to a boil, reduce heat and simmer until reduced.
+Stir in butter.

 Meanwhile, heat oil in a cast iron skillet over medium heat.
 Season the salmon with salt and pepper, turn the skillet to medium high, and sear in the hot pan on both sides, about 8 to 9 minutes total, or until well browned on the outside and slightly opaque in the middle.
-Squeeze lemon over salmon and drizzle each with the sauce.
-Garnish with a bit of the green onion.
+Squeeze lemon over salmon and drizzle each fillet with the sauce.
+Garnish with green onion.

-Note: If you like more sauce, just increase the sauce ingredients.
-If you are using farmed Atlantic salmon, you can usually eliminate the additional fat or simply use a little non-stick spray, since it is a fattier salmon.
+Cook's Note: If you are using farmed Atlantic salmon, you can usually eliminate the additional fat or simply use a little non-stick spray, since it is a fattier salmon.

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Check These Recipes Out Too Y’all!